jsmith982004/trial/README.md

   - `PINCODE -> CITY -> STATE -> COUNTRY`
 - add nightly cron at `2:00 AM`
 - apply geo catalog to shops using `/geo/apply`
+- generate top products using a hybrid of:
+  - common nearby-shop products from DB
-- optionally enrich fallback generation with Gemini API
+  - Gemini AI suggested products

 In this phase:

 - cron runs every day at `2 AM`
 - all shop pincodes are processed
 - city/state/country catalogs are rebuilt after pincode generation
-- Gemini is used only for enrichment/fallback, not as primary source of truth
+- Gemini is not standalone source of truth
+- final top-product list is a merged list of:
+  - nearby real shop frequency products
+  - Gemini-suggested high-likelihood category products

 ---